1902 Fox Drive, Suite F

 Acute Otitis Media (or AOM) is an ear infection where the middle ear (area behind the eardrum) becomes inflamed and infected.
 The eustachian tube that runs from the middle of the ear to the back of the throat becomes swollen, trapping infected fluid in the middle ear.
 This occurs due to a variety of reasons including the flu and common cold.
 Because the eustachian tube is much shorter and more horizontal in children, it can become blocked much easier than in adults, and is more susceptible to middle ear infection.
 Since this happens to young children, sometimes it can be tough for them to explain exactly how they are feeling, so parents have to be extra vigilant when it comes to looking for symptoms.
 Some things parents can look for are the following:

-When one of these symptoms is present, it may be time to get the child to their primary physician.
-When a physician checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
+When one of these symptoms is present, it may be time to get the child to their healthcare provider.
+When a provider checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
 An otoscope is basically a pen light attached to a magnifying glass, and this simple device has been used in medicine for the past 150 years.
 The otoscope comes with several cone-like tips called specula.
-The physician will gently insert the speculum into the ear canal to try to get a view of the surface of the eardrum.
+The healthcare provider will gently insert the speculum into the ear canal to try to get a view of the surface of the eardrum.
 While the otoscope view of the eardrum may provide some relevant information, such as an inflamed and/or bulging eardrum, it cannot view the middle ear where the infection actually resides.

-Future technologies, such as the TOMi Scope, will allow clinicians to view the middle ear by seeing through the eardrum.
-If the physician does suspect an ear infection, antibiotics may or may not be recommended.
+Future technologies, such as the OtoSight Middle Ear Scope, will allow clinicians to view the middle ear by seeing through the eardrum.
+If the healthcare provider does suspect an ear infection, antibiotics may or may not be recommended.
 Generally speaking, an ear infection has the potential to resolve itself without antibiotic treatment.
-In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the physician prescribe antibiotics.
+In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the healthcare provider prescribe antibiotics.
 And in cases where multiple ear infections have occurred, called Recurrent AOM (RAOM), a referral to an ear specialist (otolaryngologist) may be necessary, to evaluate whether surgical intervention may be warranted.
 However, the guidelines recommend a “watchful waiting” approach for non-severe middle ear infections in children over the age of two.
 The overall goal is to reduce over-prescription of antibiotics.